Ziedins/files_download/README.md

 # PHP + Curl File Downloader
- - Can download multiple files concurrently
+ - Download multiple files concurrently
  - Automatic retry on failure on timeouts or failures
  - Outputs progress to console